LeStahL/ontrack-4k/README.md

 Then use the above commands to build and install.
 The release archive will be available in the install-prefix `ontrack-4k`.

 # License
-This product is (c) 2023 Alexander Kraus <nr4@z10.info> and GPLv3 (see LICENSE for details).
+The source of product is (c) 2023 Alexander Kraus <nr4@z10.info> and GPLv3 (see LICENSE for details).
+The resulting audiovisual artifact is (c) 2023 Alexander Kraus <nr4@z10.info> and CC BY-NC-SA 3.0; see https://creativecommons.org/licenses/by-nc-sa/4.0/.
+If that is not enough for you, contact me and we might work something out.

 # Credits
 I'm back to writing intros.
 This time, I wrote music, graphics and code all by myself.
 Enjoy.

-Greetings go out to LJ, epoqe and Team210.
+Greetings go out to LJ, copernicium, epoqe, slay bells, Alcatraz, Farbrausch, AttentionWhore, TRBL, Mercury, BitbendaZ, K2 and Team210.

+Fuckings to the thieves ripping quality stuff and reusing in their own petty commercial productions without credit, dogshit coders polluting code bases with bugged and/or unmaintainable source, wannabes failing to create but still broadcasting their opinion on my channels.

 I can not die.